-Public Resources Advisory Group, Inc. and Rockfleet Financial Services, Inc. are MTA's Co-Financial Advisors for the Series 2020A Bonds.
-The Co-Financial Advisors have provided MTA advice on the plan of financing and reviewed the competitive bidding and pricing of the Series 2020A Bonds.
+Public Resources Advisory Group, Inc. and Rockfleet Financial Services, Inc. are MTA's Co-Financial Advisors for the Series 2020E Bonds.
+The Co-Financial Advisors have provided MTA advice on the plan of financing and reviewed the pricing of the Series 2020E Bonds.
 The Co-Financial Advisors have not independently verified the information contained in this official statement and do not assume responsibility for the accuracy, completeness or fairness of such information.